 I lead the Blockchain and Smart Contracts Group at IBM Research - India.
 Prior to that I was a part of the Distributed Systems Research Group working on problems related to cloud computing.
 My research interests are broadly in the analysis, performance management, and optimization of distributed systems and networks.
+My current work work spans different aspects of blockchain technology, including developing an enterprise-grade blockchain platform, development of smart contracts, and reimagining industry use cases in a blockchain world.

 I am a recipient of the best paper award at the Euromicro Conference on Real-Time Systems 2009, the best student paper award at the Euromicro Conference on Real-Time Systems 2007, the Vodafone fellowship for the academic year 2007-08, the Andrew and Shana Laursen fellowship for the year 2005-06, and the C.L. and Jane Liu award from the Department of Computer Science at UIUC in 2007.